Jonny0181/Rio/README.md

 # Rio™️
 Just another discord theme I have been working on.
-For now this theme is only supporting powercord.

 Help:
     The first thing you will need to know is all of your custom colors and everything will be in the Utils folder in the vars file.